 4. Schedule Regular Eye Exams

 The older you get, the more important it is to have regular eye exams, particularly if you have symptoms of eye problems or have been diagnosed with diabetes.
 Even if you are not experiencing symptoms, keeping your eyes healthy after the age of 40 requires consistent care.
-Schedule an eye exam with Dr. Timothy S. Gibbons at Artisan Optics in Boise today.
+Schedule an eye exam with Dr. Jeffrey C. Johnson at Artisan Optics in Boise today.

 - A: Macular degeneration often occurs among adults over the age of 60, although it can also occur in younger people.
 Since women tend to live longer than men, they have a higher rate than males of developing MD.
 Certain medications, such as vasodilators and oral beta blockers, can also increase the risks.
 Lifestyle also plays a significant role: Smoking, poor nutrition, obesity, high blood pressure and a sedentary lifestyle can all increase the chances of developing macular degeneration.